MonashDataFluency/Power_BI/docs/03-plotting.md

 ### Line Chart

-Let's select a line chart from the visualization panel.
-Drag and drop following columns:
+Select a line chart from the **Visualization panel**.
+Drag and drop the following columns:

     Axis: Year
     Values: Life_exp